Smart Groups, computed locally.

 For Claude Code & Codex on macOS

 Fire a long Claude Code or Codex run, lock your Mac, and walk away.
-RelayKit puts every live session in your pocket — watch it stream, steer it when it needs you, stop a run that’s gone sideways.
-One QR scan, end-to-end encrypted. $0.99 once, no subscription, no relay server — nothing ever leaves your devices.
+RelayKit puts every live session in your pocket — watch it stream, steer it when it needs you, stop a run that’s gone sideways from the passenger seat.
+One QR scan, end-to-end encrypted, straight to your own Mac. $0.99 once.
+No subscription.
+No relay server.
+Nothing ever leaves your devices.

 A look inside

-From pairing to streaming Claude's work, Smart Groups, suggested-prompt chips, and Cowork plans — what RelayKit looks like on a 6.9″ iPhone.
+From pairing to streaming Claude Code and Codex side by side — Smart Groups, suggested-prompt chips, and Claude for Mac's Cowork sessions — what RelayKit looks like on a 6.9″ iPhone.

 By session #100, a flat list stops scaling.
-RelayKit 1.2 adds four grouping modes — and three AI features that run on your Mac, not on a third-party cloud, so your transcripts never leave your devices.
+RelayKit adds four grouping modes — and three AI features that run through your own local Claude on your Mac, never a third-party cloud.
+Nothing your Mac sees is sent to a RelayKit server, ever.

 Tap one button.
 The Mac helper hands your session metadata to your local Claude install and ships back named clusters like “HearthPilot Pairing” or “Investment Memo Drafts”.
 Headers tap to collapse, Apple-Mail style.